top of page

 The evidence is unequivocal: pulmonary rehabilitation, which centres on exercise and education, is one of the most effective interventions for COPD.
 It improves exercise capacity, reduces breathlessness, enhances quality of life, and decreases hospital admissions.
 Yet uptake remains disappointingly low, often because people don't realise how much we can help or feel it's "too late" to make a difference.

 Let me be clear: it's never too late.
 I've worked with patients in their eighties who've made remarkable improvements in their function and independence through structured exercise programmes.
+Physiotherapy is available to help, whether in clinic, at home or even in a care home.
 The key is understanding that exercise for COPD looks different from conventional fitness training.

 What strikes me most is the psychological impact.
 Patients often tell me they'd given up hope of improvement, accepting decline as inevitable.
 Pulmonary rehabilitation challenges that narrative.
 When someone realises they can walk further, do more, and breathe more comfortably than they could months ago, it's transformative.